MakeMeSenpai/Gambits_parana/README.md

 **Html Semantics, and well written article about the damamges of gambling.**

 ## Bike
-**Make demo pages for all games, and then work on slots until complete.
+**Make demo pages for all games, and then work on lotery page until complete.
 Figure out better ways to help those struggling with gambling, by conducting more research and creating a lock system.**

 ## Car
-**All games are completed, and you are able to help people get over their gambling addiction**
+**All games are completed, and logistics behind saving user info is complete.**

+## Stretch Limo
+**Add anonymous group chat, and add vitual money system.**

+## Crazy chopper
+**give you website traffic, give resources to professional help as well as eveidence that your site helps others**

 ## Personal Achievement Goals: